micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 For device scripts, we recommend debugging and testing the scripts outside Micro-Manager first.
 The scripts should simply as standalone Python scripts, since they do not contain any Micro-Manager specific code.
 This way, you can test the scripts in an environment that is easier to debug and test.
 After testing the devices, you can also load them in `pymmcore` to test the interaction with Micro-Manager while maintaining the ability to debug the Python code.

 Finally, it is also possible to debug the c++ code while running pymmcore.
 To do so, attach the debugger to your Python IDE (e.g. PyCharm).
 This way, you can set breakpoints in the c++ code and inspect the state of the program while running pymmcore.

+When debugging PyDevice, be aware that any changes to the c++ code, or to `bootstrap.py`, require the code to be re-compiled and the device adapter to be installed again (which is done automatically by the debug helper).
+At the moment, Visual Studio does not detect changes in `bootstrap.py` and does not recompile the plugin when this file is changed.
+Therefore, you need to manually rebuild the device adapter in Visual Studio to see the changes.